elaintran/burger/README.md

 # Burger
-Burger is a burger logging application that allows users to add their own custom burgers to the menu,select burgers to checkout, and track their purchase history.
-All actions are powered by the MySQL database.
+Burger is a full-stack application that reflects a restaurant storefront where users are able to add their own custom items to the menu, select burgers to checkout, and track their purchase history.
+Includes MySQL integration and a custom ORM in order to create, log, and display burger data real-time.

 ## Development Process
-The burger application is set up with two tables within MySQL: `burger_menu` and `burgers`.
+* A `GET` request is send upon load from the client side and using a `SELECT` statement from the server side to pull all of the data from the MySQL table.
+In this case, it is used to retrieve the information from the `burger_menu` and the `burgers` tables to append on the menu and the Order Summary and Purchase History sections respectively.

-`burger_menu` is used as a visual and displays all of the new and existing burgers.
-Custom burgers are added onto the menu via modal using a `POST` request.
-Once the user selects a burger from the menu to add to cart, the data is added to `burgers` by sending another `POST` request.
+* Two `POST` requests are sent in this application: (1) when custom burgers are added onto the menu via modal and (2) when users select a burger from the menu to add to cart.
+In order to add the data into the database, an `INSERT` statement is utilized, followed by the name of the specific table and all of the values.

-`burgers` holds the burger data added from `burger_menu` and the information is presented in the **Order Summary** (not devoured) and **Purchase History** (devoured) sections.
-Instead of checking out (devouring) the burgers individually, `$.each` is utilized to iterate through all of the burgers and send multiple `PUT` requests in order to update the status (change the devoured state to true) of all burgers in that section.
-All of the burgers purchased (devoured) are then moved to **Purchase History**.
+* The `$.each` function is utilized to iterate through the item listings in the cart and send multiple `PUT` requests to update the purchase status of all burgers in that section.
+An `UPDATE` statement is called where the status is set to true if the id sent matches the id of the selected row.
+All of the burgers checked out are then moved to Purchase History.
+* Express-Handlebars renders the burger data using the built-in `{{#each}}` helper to loop through all the objects from the database, while the `{{#if}}` and `{{#unless}}` helpers renders burger data in accordance to their purchase status.

 ## Demo
 [View Demo Here](https://burger-ett.herokuapp.com)